 We are not currently accepting applications.

-Appellate Division law clerks write briefs, with supervision, which are filed in the Court of Appeals.
-If they have completed their second year of law school and are certified, their names appear on their briefs and they may appear and argue before the Court of Appeals.
+For example, as an Appellate Division law clerk, you would write briefs, with supervision, which are filed in the Court of Appeals.
+If you have completed your second year of law school and are certified, your name would appear on the briefs.
+You may also appear and argue before the Court of Appeals.

-Law Clerk recruitment begins in December each year.
-Specific dates will be announced here each year.
-Please check back with us if the dates for this year are not currently posted.
+We begin law clerk recruitment in December of each year.
+Specific dates will be announced here.
+We hope you will check back with us if the dates for this year are not currently posted.

 - Resume (1-2 pages)